Cruze03/discord-utilities/README.md

 # Discord Utilities
 Utilities that can be used to integrate gameserver to discord server.

+Confused how this plugin will look?
+Join my discord ([CruzeCoding](https://discord.gg/XfYf62a)) to have a look on how each feature look!

 ## Credits
 * .#Zipcore (CallAdmin Discord's code)
 * Impact(CallAdmin Main plugin's code)